trizen/trizen/README.md

 Other options:

-        --quiet     : do not display any warnings --stats     : show stats about the installed packages --nocolors  : disable text colors
+    -q, --quiet     : do not display any warnings
+    -r, --regular   : use only the regular repositories --stats     : show stats about the installed packages --nocolors  : disable text colors
         --debug     : activate the debug/verbose mode